 When you finish the interview, don’t thank the interviewee in print for his time.
 This practice came out of fashion 15 years ago.

 I am sure the list will grow and become more exhaustive.
-In the meanwhile, feel free to contribute some of your writing advice regarding internal and external publications in the comments.
+In the meanwhile, feel free to contribute some of your writing advice regarding internal and external publications.